 “We had to pay back the diverted funds.
 Then we saved up to access the N7bn grants that had piled up between 2014 and 2019.

 “Thanks to that, we are today flagging off huge infrastructural renewals of basic schools across Kwara State.
 This will follow the work plan approved for Kwara by the UBEC.
 There will be total remodelling of 24 schools to feature classrooms, toilets, libraries, laboratories, and offices.

-“There will be the construction of four new classrooms each across 61 locations, three new classrooms each in 64 locations, and two new classrooms each in 116 locations.
+“There will be construction of four new classrooms each across 61 locations, three new classrooms each in 64 locations, and two new classrooms each in 116 locations.
 Apart from this, some 1335 classrooms will be rehabilitated across the state.
 We will also dig 89 boreholes and construct 78 pour-flush toilets.
-Some 29005 units of student furniture and 7,474 units of teachers’ furniture will be provided.
+Some 29005 units of student furniture and 7,474 units of teachers’ furnitures will be provided.

 “Kwara is evidently poised to breed a new generation of digital natives.
 Therefore, we will also be constructing digital literacy centres across 40 school locations.
 They will be furnished with computers, solar panels, generators.
 They can be used for CBT centres, thereby opening up the state for unprecedented ICT growth.
-The intervention also covers the training and retraining of our teachers.
+The intervention also covers training and retraining of our teachers.

-"We are going to provide boreholes and other facilities in the schools.
+"We are not going to allow shoddy jobs.
+We are going to ensure that quality jobs are done for our pupils and teachers.
+In addition, we are going to provide boreholes and other facilities in the schools.
 As I am talking to you, the Governor has directed that we start the distribution of instructional materials to various schools in the state,” Adaramaja said.